Skip to content

 Refund Policy

 It is unlawful to display a sign stating “No Refunds”.
 It is also unlawful to tell your customers there are no refunds on sale items or that sale items can only be exchanged or given store credit.
-The ACL views sale and full-price items as the same.
+The ACL views sales and full-price items as the same.
 You may communicate your refund policy to customers by:

 • physical signs in a store;